 English at Kent is challenging, flexible, and wide-ranging.
 It covers both traditional areas (such as Shakespeare or Dickens) and newer fields such as American literature, creative writing, postcolonial literature and recent developments in literary theory.
 Studying Drama alongside English Literature, gives you the freedom to explore your passion for theatre while developing skills associated with the study of literature.

 The University will consider applicants holding BTEC National Diploma and Extended National Diploma Qualifications (QCF; NQF; OCR) on a case-by-case basis.
 Please contact us for further advice on your individual circumstances.
-A typical offer would be to achieve DMM plus A-level English Literature or English Language & Literature at B.
+A typical offer would be to achieve DMM plus a Humanities-based essay writing subject such as History, English Literature, English Language, Philosophy, Religious Studies or Classical Civilisation at B.

 Please see our English language entry requirements web page.